awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 **To prepare a private key and signed certificate for a self\-managed Kafka cluster**

-1. Generate a key pair as shown in example following\.
+1. Generate a key pair as shown in the following example\.

    ```
    keytool -genkey -keystore kafka.server.keystore.jks -validity 300 -storepass your-keystore-password